Ground

 structure.
 Where there is a change in the type or proportions of material then some of the

-pulse energy is reflected back to the receiving antenna.
+radar energy is reflected back to the receiving antenna.
 The

 along the survey line a 2-D image is built up showing the changes in